-NZ IFRS 7:31 Disclose information that enables the evaluation of the nature and extent of the risks arising from financial instruments the entity is exposed to.

-NZ IFRS 7:36(b)

-For all financial instruments within the scope of this NZ IFRS, but to which the impairment requirements in NZ IFRS 9 are not applied, an entity shall disclose by class of financial instrument:

-(c) a description of collateral held as security and other credit enhancements, and their financial effect (eg quantification of the extent to which collateral and other credit enhancements mitigate credit risk) in respect of the amount that best represents the maximum exposure to credit risk (whether disclosed in accordance with (a) or represented by the carrying amount of a financial instrument).
+NZ IFRS 7:31 the risks arising from financial instruments the entity is exposed to.
+NZ IFRS 7:36(b) For all financial instruments within the scope of this NZ IFRS, but to which the impairment requirements in NZ IFRS 9 are not applied, an entity shall disclose by class of financial instrument: (c) a description of collateral held as security and other credit enhancements, and their financial effect (eg quantification of the extent to which collateral and other credit enhancements mitigate credit risk) in respect of the amount that best represents the maximum exposure to credit risk (whether disclosed in accordance with (a) or represented by the carrying amount of a financial instrument).